What’s next for your nursing career?

 The Family Nurse Practitioner (FNP) track consists of 48 credit hours and 720 hours of supervised practicum.

-The Nursing Leadership (NURL) track consists of 36 credit hours and a 180-hour practicum.
+The Healthcare Systems Administration and Leadership (HSAL) track consists of 36 credit hours and a 180-hour practicum.

 Step 1: Talk to us.